-Assistant Professor of Comparative Medicine and of Neurobiology
+Associate Professor of Comparative Medicine and of Neuroscience

 I am interested in the neural mechanisms underlying decision-making in humans, in individual differences in these mechanisms, and in the possible contribution of decision traits to pathological behavior.
 Our research focuses on decision-making under uncertainty, and on value learning and encoding.
 To study these topics we combine behavioral economics methods with functional MRI, as well as eye tracking and physiological measurements.